timothyfarmer/commandLineApp/README.md

 | fetchAllUsers(void) | Array | void | returns fetched Users rows as array of arrays |

 ##Application Design
+I picked PHP for this project because it is my language of choice that I use on a daily basis and also because it provides (via composer) very easy dependency management and installation between developers.

 The main point of entry is in the program* file which requires our dependencies in the vendor directory and "new ups" the [CreditCardApplication](src/CreditCardApplication.php)

 [CreditCardApplication](src/CreditCardApplication.php) just sets the default commands that will be used via the input.txt file and runs the top command which I simply named [Command](src/Command.php).